 Part of the modules: Social Choice Theory (p.
-58)[WI4VWL9]
+51)[WI4VWL9]

-ECTS Credits Hours per week 4.5 Term Summer term Instruction language
+4.5 Summer term

 The mathematical theory of democracy deals with the quantitative evaluation of the representative capacity of single decision makers and representative bodies like president, parliament, or council of ministers.
 The model is used to analyse the Athenian democracy with its selection of representatives by lottery, to estimate the popularity of parties and coalitions in Germany, and to revise Arrow's paradox about the inevitability of a dictator.
 Moreover, the idea of representativeness is applied to non-societal OR-domains like MCDM, DAX predictions, or traffic control, based on the observation that certain objects can represent properties/behavior of other objects.